xmos/sw_usb_audio/doc/sw_ep0.rst

 For more information and full documentation, including full worked examples of simple devices, please refer the `XMOS USB Device Design Guide <https://www.xmos.com/zh/node/17007?page=9>`_

 The ``USB_StandardRequests()`` function takes the devices various descriptors as parameters, these are passed from data structures found in the ``descriptors.h`` file.
-These data structures are fully customised based on the how the design is configured using various defines (see :ref:`usb_audio_sec_custom_defines_api`).
+These data structures are fully customised based on the how the design is configured using various defines (see :ref:`sec_custom_defines_api`).

 The ``USB_StandardRequests()`` functions returns a ``XUD_Result_t``. ``XUD_RESULT_OKAY`` indicates that the request was fully handled without error and no further action is required
 - The device should move to receiving the next request from the host (via ``USB_GetSetupPacket()``).